The Immigrant (2013 film): Development

 Director James Gray said The Immigrant is "80% based on the recollections from my grandparents, who came to the United States in 1923", and he described it as "my most personal and autobiographical film to date".
-He was also inspired by Giacomo Puccini's operas that comprise Il Trittico.
+Gray co-wrote the screenplay with Richard Menello, it was one of his last screenplays before his death in March 2013, shortly before the film's Cannes premiere.
+The working titles for the film were Low Life, American Dream, and The Nightingale, before changing for the last time to The Immigrant shortly before the film's premiere at the 2013 Cannes Film Festival.